Okay, the bad news: we didn’t get an official Dark Mode in iOS 11 and we still don’t have one in iOS 12!

 What is Dark Mode Anyway?

-Currently, the user interface of iOS is very bright and features really high contrast white-ish backgrounds in almost all of its stock apps (Safari, Mail, Messages, etc.)
+Currently, the user interface of iOS is bright & brilliant and features high contrast white-ish backgrounds in almost all of its stock apps (Safari, Mail, Messages, etc.)

 Your standard iPhone Helvetica font changes to white instead of black.
 As a result, the white translucent layers are replaced with black translucent layers.

-Most importantly, dark mode offers breathing space and a reprieve for your eyes in low light environments, like restaurants, pubs, and even museums–places where you might find yourself squinting to read.
+More importantly, dark mode offers breathing space and a reprieve for your eyes in low light environments, like restaurants, pubs, and even museums–places where you might find yourself squinting to read.